sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 First, the server calls $do_start_script() and passes in script content via the args built-in variable.
 The script content is specified on the command line when the server is started.
 The server can call this verb multiple times, once each for the -c and -f command line arguments.

-Next, the server calls $user_disconnected() once for each user who was connected at the time the database file was written; this allows for any cleaning up that’s usually done when users disconnect (e.g., moving their player objects back to some ‘home’ location, etc.).
+Next, the server calls $user_disconnected() once for each user who was connected at the time the database file was written; this allows for any cleaning up that`s usually done when users disconnect (e.g., moving their player objects back to some `home` location, etc.).

 Next, it checks for the existence of the verb $server_started().
 If there is such a verb, then the server runs a task invoking that verb with no arguments and with player equal to #-1.
 This is useful for carefully scheduling checkpoints and for re-initializing any state that is not properly represented in the database file (e.g., re-opening certain outbound network connections, clearing out certain tables, etc.).